vascotenner/lantz/LantzSetup.md

 For those interested in using custom drivers in the group's modified release, this step will allow pip to install a version of Lantz that is synced with the group Github.

-Git is a prequisite for this step.
+Git is a prerequisite for this step.
 Obtain it here: https://git-scm.com/download/win

 Once installed, navigate to the location where you would like to have the group's modified Lantz release reside.
 Then, run: